URI-ABD/cakes-paper/reviewer-response.md

 *The numbers in Table 2 are too small.
 Refactor into multiple tables perhaps.*

-We have broken this table up into four tables (one per dataset) which we helieve helps readability.
+We have broken this table up into four tables (one per dataset) which we believe helps readability.

 *In line 641, what is "radial increase 2.3"?*

-missing word 'equation' and also put in parentheses
+We added that 2.3 is an equation.

 *In line 642, why is "harmonic" italicized?*

-no need
+This has been fixed.

 *The References section needs a through going over for proper formatting and capitalization.
 For example, check the title capitalization in [2],